| || |

-The EBA is mandated to produce a number of Binding Technical Standards (BTS) for the implementation of the CRD IV package and the BRRD.
+The EBA is mandated to produce a large number of Binding Technical Standards (BTS) for the implementation of the CRD IV package, the BRRD and the DGSD.
 BTS are legal acts which specify particular aspects of an EU legislative text (Directive or Regulation) and aim at ensuring consistent harmonisation in specific areas.
 BTS are always finally adopted by the European Commission by means of regulations or decisions.
 At that point they become legally binding and directly applicable in all Member States.
 This means that, on the date of their entry into force, they become part of the national law of the Member States and their implementation into national law is not only unnecessary but also prohibited.

 Furthermore, the EBA is coordinating a Single Rulebook Q&A process.
-Through this process, the EBA will be in charge of answering questions from stakeholders on the practical implementation of the CRD IV package and the BRRD including technical standards and guidelines as part of the legislative texts.
+Through this process, the EBA is in charge of answering questions from stakeholders on the practical implementation of the CRD IV package; BRRD; and, the DGSD, including technical standards and guidelines as part of the legislative texts.